Notable People

 He sings parody songs.
 He wears pink glasses.
 He does mock interviews.
 He is very online.
 All true.
 The archived AmazingJews post leaned into that quick take and presented him as a witty gay kvetcher who happened to go viral.
 But that description misses the craft and the form.

-Rainbow did not just make funny songs about politicians.
-He found a way to turn old musical instincts into a modern political delivery system.
+Rainbow made funny songs about politicians and found a way to turn old musical instincts into a modern political delivery system.

 The backstory matters because the style did not come out of nowhere